 Ideally, employee equity should incentivize employees to stay with your company and contribute to business growth and success.

-Those who invest in your company — whether they are angel investors, venture capitalists, or friends and family, should also receive a slice of your business’s equity pie.
-When an investor puts money into a startup, they are essentially taking on financial risk in hopes of receiving a financial return.
+Those who invest in your company — whether they are angel investors, venture capitalists, or friends and family — should also receive a slice of your business’s equity pie.
+When an investor puts money into a startup, they're essentially taking on financial risk in hopes of receiving a financial return.

 There are no specific guidelines around how to award equity to advisors who offer their time and expertise to help you grow your startup.
 However, many companies offer 0.2% to 1% equity to their advisors.

-As you form advising partnerships, you’ll want to clearly set expectations with advisors early on so they know how big of a commitment their role as an advisor will be in exchange for the amount of equity you choose to offer.
+As you form advising partnerships, you’ll want to clearly set expectations with advisors early on so they know how big of a commitment their role you expect from them in exchange for the amount of equity you choose to offer.